MMBench: Is Your Multi-modal Model an All-around Player?: Introduction

-\begin{enumerate}[label={\bf {{(\arabic*)}.}},leftmargin=*,topsep=0.5ex,itemsep=-0.5ex,partopsep=0.75ex,parsep=0.75ex,partopsep=0pt,wide,labelindent=0pt] \item The existing evaluation metrics require an exact match between the prediction and the reference target, leading to potential limitations.
-For instance, in the Visual Question Answering (VQA) task, even if the prediction is ``bicycle'' while the reference answer is ``bike'', the existing metric would assign a negative score to the current prediction, despite its correctness.
-Consequently, this issue results in a considerable number of false-negative samples. \item Current public datasets predominantly focus on evaluating a model's performance on specific tasks, offering limited insights into the fine-grained capabilities of these models.
-Additionally, they provide minimal feedback regarding potential avenues for future optimization. \end{enumerate}
+A multitude of public datasets, such as VQAv2~\cite{vqav2}, COCO Caption~\cite{coco_caption}, GQA~\cite{hudson2019gqa}, and OK-VQA~\cite{ok-vqa}, have long served as valuable resources for the quantitative evaluation of VLMs.
+These datasets offer \textbf{objective} metrics, including accuracy, BLEU, CIDEr, \etc. However, when employed to evaluate more advanced LVLMs, these benchmarks encounter the following challenges.
+1. \textbf{False Negative Issues}: Most existing evaluation metrics require an exact match between the prediction and the reference target, leading to potential limitations.
+For instance, in the VQA task, even if the prediction is ``bicycle'' while the reference answer is ``bike'', the existing metric would assign a negative score to the prediction, resulting in a considerable number of false-negative samples.
+2. \textbf{Lacking Finegrained Analysis}: Current public datasets predominantly focus on evaluating a model's performance on specific tasks, offering limited insights into the fine-grained capabilities of these models.
+Thus, they provide insufficient feedback regarding potential directions for future improvements.